 On what possible occasion would you prepare a thing like a buckle?
 When you suddenly find yourself with an awkward, medium quantity of berries, that’s when.
 Too few for a pie, but more than you can comfortably consume on top of your breakfast cereal.
 Two or three cups, say.
 About the quantity you’d have left over after making jam, or if you stopped to raid a bush driving a back country road.
 Think of a buckle not as an intention, but as a circumstance.

-Begin by preheating your oven to 375.
+Begin by assembling your ingredients and preheating your oven to 375.
 Then grease an 8-inch-square pan with cooking spray or melted butter.

 This is your basic creaming method sort of affair.
 Sift together the dry ingredients.